University Link tunnel

-The University Link tunnel is a 3.15 mi light rail tunnel in Seattle, Washington.
-The twin-bore tunnel carries Link light rail service on the University Link Extension of Central Link (now the 1 Line), running from the Downtown Seattle Transit Tunnel to University of Washington station via Capitol Hill station.
+The University Link tunnel is a 3.15 mi light rail tunnel in Seattle, Washington, United States.
+The twin-bore tunnel carries Link light rail service on the 1 Line from the Downtown Seattle Transit Tunnel to University of Washington station via Capitol Hill station.
+It was constructed as part of the University Link Extension of Central Link (now the 1 Line) from 2009 to 2012.
 The 21 ft tunnels are lined with precast gasketed concrete segments connected with steel bolts and was excavated using three tunnel-boring machines in 2011 and 2012.
 Light rail service began on March 19, 2016.